ImperatorLang/basic-smart-contracts/doc/deploy-if-lovelace-paid.md

 # If Lovelace Paid Minting Policy
 The `IfLovelacePaidMintingPolicy` only accepts minting of tokens for transactions that pay an amount of lovelaces to a defined wallet.

+Warning: A future version will also check that the amount is enough according to the number of tokens minted.
+Today the amount is a simple “minimum fee” to allow minting.
+There is no limitation on the number of tokens minted, so users can request as many as they want.
+A near future update to this contract will enforce the minumum amount as the fee for a specific amount of tokens minted.

 ## Prerequisites
 - Plutus and nix-shell installed on your computer according to [instructions](installing-plutus.md)
 - Local copy of this repository, built according to [building instructions](building-the-basic-smart-contracts-repo.md)